PET HEALTH

 - Bleeding disorders

-If possible, it’s a good idea to be proactive and have your dog checked by your vet routinely.
+Dogs with end-stage liver disease usually have symptoms that are more severe, or pronounced, than earlier stages — causing a rapid decline in their health.3 If possible, it’s best to be proactive and have your dog checked by your vet routinely.

 How Vets Diagnose Liver Disease

-Liver disease can be determined through a blood test to check the levels of enzymes, proteins, albumin, and glucose in the liver.4 A blood test to determine bile acid concentrations can help evaluate how your pet’s liver is functioning.
+Liver disease can be determined through blood tests to check the levels of enzymes, proteins, albumin, cholesterol, urea, and glucose in the liver, along with evaluating red blood cells, white blood cells, and platelets.
+A blood test to determine bile acid concentrations can help evaluate how your pet’s liver is functioning.4

-In addition to the blood tests, the veterinarian may do a urinalysis to check the health of the dog’s liver and kidneys.
+In addition to the blood tests, the veterinarian may do a urinalysis to check the health of your dog’s liver and kidneys.4

 The vet may also conduct an abdominal ultrasound on the liver and gallbladder and additionally perform a liver and/or gallbladder biopsy to provide a more specific diagnosis.4